 💡Encouraging students to complete practice is a great time to offer extra credit or challenge students to see who can master the most topics!
 You can also use our Leaderboards feature to view a count of mastered topics by student for each class.

 Assigning a Quick Write is a lightweight way to keep students writing by providing a prompt and few focus areas.
-What is a Quick Write?
+Learn more about Quick Writes here: What is a Quick Write?

-This is a great time for students to reflect on how they are feeling, or to provide them with one of our existing prompts listed here!
+This is a great time for students to reflect on how they are feeling, or for them to respond to one of our existing prompts listed here!
 After students submit their writing, you’ll be able to view their work and leave a comment while grading.

 ✏️Our team put together a Quick Write Challenge that includes eleven weeks worth of 15-minute prompts to help your students stay engaged!
 The teacher plan includes assignments you can create with a click, and the student plan can be used offline.